Adam W. McKinney

-Mr. Annegarn became ballet master after retiring as a Pittsburgh Ballet Theatre principal dancer in 2003.
+Mr. Annegarn became a rehearsal director after retiring as a Pittsburgh Ballet Theatre principal dancer in 2003.
 Mr. Annegarn received his advanced training from the Royal Ballet School in London and toured with Sadler’s Wells Royal Ballet Company before joining the London City Ballet in 1984.
 He was promoted to principal dancer two years later.
 A highly-acclaimed performer with both impeccable classical technique and powerful dramatic ability, Mr. Annegarn has also been a principal dancer with Pacific Northwest Ballet in Seattle.
 His repertoire included Swan Lake, Giselle, Romeo and Juliet, George Balanchine’s Apollo and Jiří Kylián’s Return to a Strange Land.
 Mr. Annegarn is married to former PBT principal dancer Erin Halloran and together they are the proud parents of their sons Aiden, Leo and Ronan.